 There is a famous African saying that you can never fool the gods.
 In this case, it would seem Mowlem’s attempt to fool the gods of Koma Rock suffered the same ancient fate because every effort to work this site proved futile.
 Blasting machinery just kept breaking down on only this spot while it worked well in nearby rocks.

-There seemed to be an unknown power preventing this rock from being blasted.
+There seemed an unknown power prevented anyone intent on blasting this rock.
 Then the Israeli contractor who was living on site began hearing chilling voices of a wailing child in the dark of the night telling its mother that they would soon have to leave their home because it was being destroyed and that of the mother assuring it that the rock would always be their home.

 When he finally shared his strange encounters with his workers, they just downed their tools and left.
 Today if you visit Koma Rock, you will see some of the hoes the workers abandoned here.